-The investments are mainly bank deposits and money market funds, with small amounts of assets such as absolute return bond funds and global loan funds.
+The investments are mainly bank deposits, money market funds and fixed interest securities, with small amounts of assets such as absolute return bond funds and global loan funds.
 AICL also owns a number of properties used by Saga plc.

 4. Valuation for Solvency Purposes